 The I-94 is the record of entry, immigration status and length of status for the F-1 student.
 The I-94 should indicate F-1 D/S meaning F-1 "Duration of Status".
 Customs and Border Patrol (CBP) no longer issues paper I-94s to F-1 students when they enter the U.S. However, a paper copy can be printed from www.CBP.gov/I94.

 All F-1 students must notify the U.S. Department of Homeland Security (DHS) of any address change within 10 days of moving.
 This requirement applies to moves between apartments off-campus, moves from on-campus housing to off-campus housing, room changes and residence hall changes.
-F-1 students should complete the Change of Address form to notify the International Student Advisor of the change.
+F-1 students should complete the Change of Address form to notify the Center for International Education of the change.
 Additionally, students must also change their address in myUIU to notify the Registrar's Office.

 All F-1 students must be enrolled full-time during the Fall and Spring semesters.
 Full-time status for undergraduates is 12 credits per semester.
 Graduate students must enroll in 3 credits per term to obtain full-time status.